BA, MA, PGCE

 Going back in time is certainly useful in trying to understand why we are here, and again, science leads the race.
 Cosmology can answer, with complexity, general questions about the state of the universe, its evolution, and what it’s made of (ever tried reading up on Einstein’s general theory of relativity, my advice is don’t).
 But where is the universe, and what is it expanding into, nothing?
 Well, the universe is expanding faster than the speed of light which rules us from ever finding out (even a hypothetical spaceship could never reach the edge).
 Great!
 It’s probably just a sea of nothingness anyway.
 But wait, isn’t that still something?

 So how did the universe even come about?
 Well, if we’re asking what happened before the Big Bang, our whole understanding of science completely breaks down at this point (known as the singularity), which is why the late Stephen Hawking, arguably the most intelligent human being, concluded that this is when time and space began.
 Confused?
 You should be.
-Be sure to check out my cosmogony inquisition in one of my most mind-bending papers Was There a Beginning? in which I ponder over infinite regression, the multiverse (with surprisingly strong evidence to back it up), and other theories on how we got here.
+Be sure to check out my cosmogony inquisition in one of my most mind-bending papers Was There a Beginning? in which I ponder over infinite regression, the multiverse, and other theories on how we got here.

 For those of you still reading, well done.
 I hope you are in agreeance when I say it is imperative we ask these questions, if not, then what’s the point?
 Why go on living like a zombie, or even worse – with a delusion.